Saddleback gunnel

 The saddleback gunnel (Pholis ornata), also known as the saddled blenny, is a species of marine ray-finned fish belonging to the family Pholidae, the gunnels.
 This fish occurs in the shallow coastal waters of the eastern North Pacific Ocean.

 Taxonomy

 The saddleback gunnel was first formally described as Gunnellus ornatus in 1854 by the French biologist Charles Frédéric Girard with the type locality given as Presidio, San Francisco, California.
-The specific name ornata means "decorated" or "adorned", assumed to be an allusion to the 12-13 blackish-brown saddle markings on back, as well as the light and dark streaks which radiate outwards from the eyes.
+The specific name ornata means "decorated" or "adorned", assumed to be an allusion to the 12–13 blackish-brown saddle markings on back, as well as the light and dark streaks which radiate outwards from the eyes.

 Description

 The saddleback gunnel has between 74 and 79 spines in its dorsal fin and 2 spines and 35 to 38 soft rays in its anal fin.
 The caudal fin is rounded and it has tiny pelvic fin.
-The maximim published total length is 30 cm.
+The maximum published total length is 30 cm.
 There are 12 or 13 blackish-brown saddle markings along the back and light and dark streaks which radiate outwards from the eyes.

+The head's lateral system functions using a series of pores, including "two nasal, six suborbital, six postorbital, three occipital, four mandibular, and five preopercular."
+The dorsal fin is significantly long, on average reaching 86.2% of the fish's body length.
+The dorsal fin has short, thick spines and is significantly long, on average reaching 86.2% of the fish's body length.
+Preceding the thick short spines, the first four to six spines on the dorsal fin are thinner.
+At the beginning of the anal fin, two thick spines are present.
+Through webbing, the caudal fin is connected to both the dorsal and anal fins.
+The head is not covered in scales and scales are not present past postorbital canal and occipital commisura.
+The scales are set in an even order on the body.
+The body is red-brown speckled with gray colors.
+The dorsal fin has 11–16 thin white stripes in a vertical fashion.
+The anal fin is dotted with up to 14 light spots.

+Teeth on the bottom jaw often are greater in number than the upper jaw.
+The teeth on the bottom jaw also develop a second row of teeth, numbering to over 50 total teeth in large individuals.
+The number of teeth varies based on geographic location.
+Its body is elongated, and its snout is roughly 1/5 as long as its head.
+Teeth also possess an elongated appearance.
+Its teeth are mid-sized and are tapered.
+Saddleback gunnel possess 24–26 teeth on its upper jaw and 18–20 teeth on the lower jaw.
+Laterally, the saddleback gunnel's body is compressed.